dfinity/portal/docs/developer-docs/setup/pocket-ic.md

 - Concurrent and independent IC instances: Enabling tests to run in parallel

-- Multi-language support: Currently supports Rust and Python, but supports integration with any language that is written against the PocketIC REST-API.
+- Multi-language support: Currently supports Rust, Python and Java/TypeScript, but supports integration with any language that is written against the PocketIC REST-API.

 - Versatile: Runs as a service on the test system and accepts HTTP/JSON.